What is EMDR?

 What happens during EMDR therapy and how long does it last for?

-The number of sessions for EMDR therapy will vary according to the complexity of the traumatic memories or anticipatory anxiety which will be discussed with your therapist at your first session.
+How many sessions of EMDR therapy will vary according to the complexity of your case which will be discussed with your therapist at your first meeting.

-Also, at your first session you will complete a number of questionnaires to ensure EMDR is an appropriate therapy for your symptoms and to help you and your therapist agree the focus for therapy going forward.
+Also, at your first session you will complete a number of questionnaires to ensure EMDR is an appropriate therapy for your symptoms.
+There will also help you and your therapist to agree the focus for therapy going forward.

-After each set of eye movements your therapist will ask you to report back on your experience which may include changes in your thoughts, images, feelings or bodily sensations.
-These sets are repeated until the memory is experienced as less disturbing in the present.
-Clients often report that the memory seems to fade or become more distant.
+After each set of eye movements your therapist will ask you to report back on your experience.
+This may include changes in your thoughts, images, feelings or bodily sensations.
+Sets are then repeated until you experience the memory as less disturbing in the present.
+People often report that the memory seems to fade or become more distant.

 Your brain may continue to reprocess the memory between sessions so your therapist will coach you in some self-soothing techniques to help you manage any new insights or thoughts that arise.
 You will also be given a diary sheet so you can make a note of anything that comes up to discuss at your next meeting.

 This protocol will continue until the target memories have been successfully reprocessed and are no longer causing you high levels of psychological distress.